UAlbanyArchives/description_harvester/README.md

 **Encoding note:** While ArcLight does not explicitly read `repositories.yml` as utf-8, its Rails stack means that you're likely reading it in a utf-8 (non-Windows) environment.
 Since description_harvester enables you to index from a Windows machine, it expects your `~/.description_harvester/repositories.yml` file to be utf-8.

-## Indexing from ArchivesSpace API to Arclight
+## Indexing from ArchivesSpace API to ArcLight

-Once description_harvester is set up, you can index from the ASpace API to Arclight using the `to-arclight` command.
+Once description_harvester is set up, you can index from the ASpace API to ArcLight using the `to-ArcLight` command.

 ### Index by id_0